nithinphilips/SMOz/website/index.rst

    A Start Menu after using SMOz.

-SMOz (Start Menu Organizer) helps you keep your Windows start menu organized.
+SMOz (Start Menu Organizer) helps keep your Windows start menu organized.

 SMOz provides an explorer-like view of the start menu where you can simultaneously organize the start menu shortcuts that are spread